shahed323/Website/README.md

 ## Index Page

-* The Homepage is the main page for users will see when they arrive to the website
+* The Homepage is the main page for users that will see when they arrive to the website